r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.md

 If you're using a custom theme:

-- `functions.php` (or a file `require`-ed by `functions.php`).
+- `functions.php` (or via a 'require' call to files that load from `functions.php`).
 - Any of the options above.

 ### Theme Mods

-The default template will attempt to draw from various theme mods, such as site icon and background and header color/image, if supported by the active theme.
+The default template will attempt to draw from various theme mods, such as site icon, if supported by the active theme.

 #### Site Icon